-KS3 KS4 and KS5 Education in virtue In a Catholic school, pupils are growing to be: 3.2.1.1.
+КS3 KS4 and KS5 Education in virtue KS3 In a Catholic school, pupils are growing to be: 3.2.1.1.
 Loyal, able to develop and sustain friendships 3.2.1.2.
 Compassionate, able to empathise with the suffering of others and the generosity to help others in trouble 3.2.1.3.
 Respectful, able to identify other people's personal space and respect the ways in which they are different 3.2.1.4.
 Forgiving, developing the skills to allow reconciliation in relationships 3.2.1.5.
 Courteous in their dealings with friends and strangers 3.2.1.6.
-Honesty, committed to living truthfully and with integrity In a Catholic school, pupils are growing to be: 4.2.1.1.
+Honesty, committed to living truthfully and with integrity KS4 and KS5 In a Catholic school, pupils are growing to be: 4.2.1.1.
 Loyal, able to develop and sustain friendships and the habits of commitment and compassion which make this possible.
 4.2.1.2.
 Compassionate, able to empathise with the suffering of others and the generosity to help others in trouble, recognizing the importance of self-sacrificing love in this context.
 4.2.1.3.
 Respectful, able to identify other people's personal space and respect the ways in which they are different, valuing difference and diversity.
 4.2.1.4.
 Forgiving, developing the skills to allow reconciliation in relationships, including the ability to sincerely ask for and to offer forgiveness.
 4.2.1.5.
 Courteous in their dealings with friends and strangers, sensitive to the different ways courtesy is demonstrated in different contexts.
 4.2.1.6.
 The importance of honesty and integrity in all forms of communication.

-KS3 3 KS4 and KS5 :SC Pupi oils should be taught: Pupils should be taught: 3.2.2 3.2.2 3.2.2 3.2.2 3.2.2 .2.1.
-The nature of sacramental marriage and the importance of marriage as the foundation of society and its role in the domestic Church. .2.2.
-The role of marriage as the basis of family life and its importance to the bringing up of children .2.3.
-Recognise the spiritual context of the family as a community where members can grow in faith, hope and love. .2.4.
-How to express love and care for others through acts of charity. .2.5.
-How to discuss religious faith and personal beliefs with others. .2.6.
-Recognise the importance of forgiveness in relationships and know something about Jesus' teaching on forgiveness.
-4.2.2.1.
+KS3 KS4 and KS5 man relationships: KS3 Pupils should be taught: 3.2.2.1.
+The nature of sacramental marriage and the importance of marriage as the foundation of society and its role in the domestic Church.
+3.2.2.2.
+The role of marriage as the basis of family life and its importance to the bringing up of children 3.2.2.3.
+Recognise the spiritual context of the family as a KS4 and KS5 Pupils should be taught: 4.2.2.1.
 Understand what the Church teaches about marriage, and when it is a Sacrament and the distinction between separation, divorce and nullity.
 4.2.2.2.
 The role of marriage as the basis of family life and its importance to the bringing up of children, including an understanding of how the Church supports family life.
+Religious understanding of human relationships: loving others S.2.2.5.
+Recognise the spiritual context of the family as a community where members can grow in faith, hope and love.
+3.2.2.4.
+How to express love and care for others through acts of charity.
+3.2.2.5.
+How to discuss religious faith and personal beliefs with others.
+3.2.2.6.
+Recognise the importance of forgiveness in relationships and know something about Jesus' teaching on forgiveness.
 4.2.2.3.
 Know and understand what human and divine attributes, virtues and skills are required to sustain a happy, authentic marriage which is life long and life giving.
 4.2.2.4.
 To recognise their responsibilities towards others, and the human dignity of others in God's eyes.
 4.2.2.5.
 To be able to discuss faith and personal belief sensitively, demonstrating mutual respect.
 4.2.2.6.
 To understand the importance of self-giving love and forgiveness in a relationship.
 4.2.2.7.
 The sanctity of life, and the significance of this concept in debates about abortion.